 Deschooling helps your child in this way.
 It’s the space between his old life and his new life that he needs to walk through to be successful.

 Think of it as a bridge, from public school to homeschool.
 This must be walked over in order for him to feel safe, comforted and hopeful–instead of fearful–about this new journey.

 The importance of deschooling cannot be overstated.

 You love your babies, I know.
-So please give them this space to work out their own questions, fears and shifts that will help them be successful.
+So please give them this space to work out their own questions, fears, and shifts that will help them transition to homeschool.
 You won’t regret it, even if it scares you now, you will reap huge rewards later.
-I promise!

-The general homeschool world advises that however many years they’ve been in school, take that many months off.
-So if you have a second grader, you take off 2 months.
-Sixth grade, 6 months.
+The general homeschool world advises that however many years your children have been in school, take that many months off.
+So if you have a second grader, you take off 2 months; sixth grade, 6 months.

 I know.
 Scary.

 But if you choose that’s not for you, it’s also OK.
 You are the mom, you can do whatever you want!
 Maybe take off at least 4-6 weeks and see how it’s going after that.